jkanschik/learning-lean/differentialGeometry/gapAnalysis.md

 Most vector bundles in Riemannian are actually tensor bundles of the tangent bundle and many objects are usually viewed as sections in tensor bundles of the tangent bundle (aka tensors).

+A tensor (field) of type (k,l) is a smooth section in a tensor bundle with type (k,l) of the tangent bundle.

 Examples for such objects are:
-1. The metric is a section in the (0, 2) tensor bundle of TM
+1. The metric is a (0, 2) tensor
-1. The curvature tensor is a section in the (1, 3) tensor bundle
+1. The curvature tensor is a (1, 3) tensor
-1. The Ricci tensor is also a (0, 2) tensor
+1. The Ricci tensor is also a (0, 2) tensor - this is why we can combine Ric and g in General Relativity
 1. The curvature tensor for the Levi-Civita connection is sometimes also seen as a (2, 2) or (0, 4) tensor.
 For example `R(X ∧ Y) = Z ∧ W`, which is a symmetric, bilinear form on the exterior product `TM ∧ TM`.
 1. A function can be seen as a (0, 0) tensor
 1. A vector field is a (1, 0) tensor
 1. The torsion of a connection is a (1, 2) tensor
-1. Differential forms are alternating (0, k) tensors, or alternatively sections in the exterior product of the tangent bundle.
+1. Differential forms are alternating (0, k) tensors, or sections in the exterior product of the tangent bundle.

 We also have vector bundles in the theory of submanifolds:
 1. Vector fields along immersions `i: N -> M` can be seen as sections in the bundle over `N` with fibre `T_i(p) M`